baohuy2209/inventoryoptimization/README.md

 Welcome to the Store Inventory Demand Analysis & Optimizationn Project on GitHub.
 This project is designed to optimize store inventory management by leveraging data-driven insights and advanced forecasting techniques.
 It integrates data analytics, statistical modeling, and optimization strategies to enhance efficiency, reduce costs, and ensure optimal stock availability of essential supplies.

+## Tools Used : Excel, SQL, Power BI, Python, Time Forecasting
+ - Optimized product demand forecasting with time series model like ARIMA, Holt-Winters, VECM and Random Forest, achieving a MAPE under 10% improving forecasting accuracy and effectively reducing product shortages.
+ - Created an Excel-based inventory report and utilized SQL to fetch data, enabling automated stock notifications.
+ - Developed a Power BI dashboard to track sales, resulting in a 30% reduction in lost sales and enhanced tracking.

 ![image](https://github.com/mukul-bhele/inventoryoptimization/blob/a4bda0fed3e0286c622b06a977f45e524fd2ec90/Medical%20Inventory%20Optimization%20(Image).jpeg)
 ## Table of Contents
 1. [Technical Overview](#technical-overview)